Overview

 Normally, ASIC will issue the ACN and Certificate of Registration within an hour.

-How long until I receive my documents?
+How long until I receive my company registration documents?

 The constitution of a Limited By Guarantee company is manually reviewed by ASIC so delivery of the company register takes slightly longer than for a standard proprietary company.